Lucas-deor/cf_ai_flashcards/README.md

 MIT License - feel free to use this project for learning or inspiration!

-## 👤 Author

-Built with ❤️ as part of Cloudflare application assignment.

 ## 🤝 Contributing

-This is an assignment project, but feel free to fork and modify for your own use!
+Feel free to fork and modify for your own use!

 ---